skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 > aside negative
 >
-> You may need to change `warehouse`, `database`, and `schema` to match your own
+> You may need to change `warehouse`, `database`, and `schema` to match your environment.
-> warehouse, database, and schema names.

 `con` now stores our connection.

-Once we build a connection, we can see the databases, schemas, and tables available to us in the RStudio IDE Connections pane.
+Once connected, we can view available databases, schemas, and tables in the RStudio IDE Connections pane.
 Click on the database icon to the right of a database to see its schemas.
 Click on the schema icon to the right of a schema to see its tables.
-Click on the table icon to the right of a table to see a preview of the table.
+Click the table icon to preview the table.

 <img src="assets/rstudio/02-connections.png" style="width: 400px; height: auto;" />